Freedom of religion in Morocco: Almohad Caliphate (1147–1248)

-Marinid and Wattasid dynasties (1248 – 1549)
+Marinid and Wattasid dynasties (1248–1549)

 The Marinid dynasty which followed the Almohad Caliphate represented a return to previous policies of religious tolerance.
 Members of minority religions, particularly Jews, were appointed to high-ranking official posts in Morocco during this period.
 The end of the dynasty's rule, however, was punctuated by the 1465 Moroccan revolt, during which almost the entire Jewish community of Fez was killed.
 During the reign of the Wattasid dynasty which followed, the Jewish population recovered significantly, as refugees fleeing the Spanish and Portuguese Inquisition settled in Morocco.

-Arab dynasties (1549 – 1830)
+Arab dynasties (1549–1830)

-Saadi dyansty (1549 – 1659)
+Saadi dynasty (1549–1659)

 The Saadi dynasty reimposed heavy taxes against non-Muslims, but also continued to appoint non-Muslims to positions of authority in Morocco.
 Local rulers, as well as general Arab society, were not always as tolerant, at times subjecting non-Muslims to harsh humiliations.

-Independent Alaouite Morocco (1666 – 1880)
+Independent Alaouite Morocco (1666–1880)

 Many of the sultans of the Alaouite dynasty appointed non-Muslims to positions of power, although as a consequence of various power struggles and succession crises, non-Muslims who were awarded with high appointments by one sultan were sometimes later singled out for punishment by his successor.
 The position of town consul in Morocco was held almost exclusively by Jewish merchants until 1875.
 Towards the end of this era, European powers extended "protection" to Jewish communities in Morocco, and then used this as a pretext to interfere in Moroccan politics.
 During the Spanish-Moroccan War of 1859, Jewish communities in Morocco were subject to pogroms.

 In 1864, Muhammad IV passed a royal decree granting equal rights to Jews.
 This decree, however, was largely ignored by local authorities.
 The following sultan, Hassan I, continued his predecessors' policies of tolerance.

-European dominion (1880 – 1956)
+European dominion (1912–1956)

 As the 19th century drew to a close, Morocco fell further under the control of European powers, particularly France and Spain.
 Following the Agadir Crisis, Morocco was divided into French and Spanish protectorates, which officially recognized Roman Catholicism, Judaism, and Islam as the three religions of Morocco.
 During this period, intellectuals in the nascent Moroccan nationalist movement tended to advocate for a secular state, favoring the separation of church and state and opposing the influence of religious authorities.
 The popularity of these tendencies could be attributed first to French republican ideals such as laïcité, and later to the influence of Marxism in Moroccan nationalist politics.

 During World War II, Morocco was controlled by Vichy France, which attempted to deport Jews to concentration camps as part of the Holocaust.
 This order was blocked by Mohammed V, technically still the sultan of Morocco under the French protectorate.
 However, some Nazi race laws were still implemented despite Mohammed's protests, and he was forced to sign certain laws barring Jews from certain schools and government positions.